apollographql/apollo-client/docs/source/meteor.md

 You can see this package in action in the [Apollo Meteor starter kit](https://github.com/apollostack/meteor-starter-kit).

-If you want to understand how this simple integration is working internally, you are invited to [take the code tour](https://www.codetours.xyz/tour/xavcz/meteor-apollo-codetour).
+If you'd like to understand how this simple package works internally, you are invited to [take the code tour](https://www.codetours.xyz/tour/xavcz/meteor-apollo-codetour).

 ### Client